viky-ai/website/doc/index.md

 Here is an overview of how the documentation is organized to help you navigate through it:

-* __Getting started guides__ take you by the hand through a series of steps to create a first agent.
+* __Tutorials__ take you by the hand through a series of steps to create a first agent.
 Start here if you're new to viky.ai.
 * __Topic guides__ discuss key topics and concepts at a fairly high level and provide useful background information and explanation.
 * __How-to guides__ are recipes.
 They guide you through the steps involved in addressing key problems and use-cases.
 They are more advanced than tutorials and assume some knowledge of how viky.ai works.
 * __Reference guides__ contain technical reference for APIs.
 They describe how it works and how to use it but assume that you have a basic understanding of key concepts.